Hospitalist Impact on Patient Throughput

 - Admission holds caused significant patient throughput issues in ED

-USACS conducted observations and practice analysis showed significant variation in individual provider workflow.
-There was no consistency between providers on shift arrival and departure, prioritization of daily tasks/rounding and productivity.
+USACS conducted observations and practice analysis showed significant variation in individual physician and APP workflow.
+There was no consistency between physicians and APPs on shift arrival and departure, prioritization of daily tasks/rounding and productivity.
 Additional findings are highlighted below:

 - Hospitalist workflow was not focused on priority activities that would improve patient flow

-- 38% of providers time was spent on non-billable activities
+- 38% of the physician or APP's time was spent on non-billable activities

 - The process for admitting patients was inefficient and contributed to delays in hospitalist’s workflow

-- Due to the inefficiencies in the admission process, providers often made admissions low priority
+- Due to the inefficiencies in the admission process, physicians/APPs often made admissions low priority

-- Daily rounding activities were inconsistent, and by provider preference
+- Daily rounding activities were inconsistent, and by physician/APP preference

 - Prioritization of discharges did not meet the needs of a high-volume organization